Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 We hear from our counterparts in foreign Governments, corporations and related professions

 In a globalised world, our most valuable expertise is effective communication in English with multinational audiences.

 That’s why we put on a multinational conference.

 From the moment you arrive in Cambridge, you’ll be invited to eat, drink and talk with your fellow delegates.

 We stay in touch after the conference.
 Over the past 10 years we’ve built a community that keeps coming back.

 Who should attend?

-Previous conferences in Brussels, Amsterdam and Berlin have attracted speechwriters from four Prime Ministers’ offices, the European Commission, NATO, Airbus, BMW, IBM, the CBI, Orange, Deloitte, the United Nations, the European Investment Bank, Coca Cola as well as the Dutch, Danish and British civil service.
+Previous conferences in Brussels, Amsterdam, Paris, Helsinki and Berlin have attracted writers from four Prime Ministers’ offices, the European Commission, NATO, Airbus, BMW, IBM, the CBI, Orange, Deloitte, the United Nations, the European Investment Bank, Coca Cola as well as the Dutch, Danish and British civil service.

-While the conference is in English, the techniques will be transferable to other languages.
+While the conference is predominantly in English, the techniques will be transferable to other languages.